Your options (choose one)

-- Intercalated Study Abroad with a Liberal Arts Partner University - Complete a year-long intercalated Study Abroad programme after second year at a specifically selected Liberal Arts partner university.
+Complete a year-long intercalated study abroad programme after your second year at a specifically selected Liberal Arts partner university.
 This year is not accredited and does not contribute to your overall degree classification.
-Following the completion of this year, students will return to Warwick to complete their final year of studies.
+Following the completion of this year, you will return to Warwick to complete your final year of studies.

-- Intercalated Study Abroad - Complete a year-long intercalated Study Abroad programme after second year with a University of Warwick partner university.
+Complete a year-long intercalated study abroad programme after your second year with a University of Warwick partner university.
 Again, this is not accredited and does not contribute to your overall degree classification.
-Following the completion of this year, students will return to Warwick to complete their final year of studies.
+Following the completion of this year, you will return to Warwick to complete your final year of studies.

-We have formed a number of partnerships with Liberal Arts institutions, chosen because of their expertise and excellent reputation for Liberal Arts education in a specifically European context; all use sympathetic (but not identitcal) approaches to ours.
+We’ve partnered with elite institutions in Europe and Canada, allowing our students to study Liberal Arts programmes which share our passion for rigorous interdisciplinarity and critical thinking.
 The particular approach and ethos of the teaching and learning environments at these partnerships will allow you to build on the toolkit which you will have started putting together during your first and second years at Warwick.

 As a Warwick student, you have the opportunity to do an intercalated study abroad year with one of Warwick's many partner universities.
 This year is not credit bearing, and would take place in your third year, for the whole year.
 There are a range of options for locations you could visit, but please be aware that the Monash Malaysia and Melbourne campuses are the only campuses without caps on the number of students who can visit.

-During Terms 1 and 2, the International Office run sessions which are designed to prepare students who have formally elected to take a year abroad.
+During Terms 1 and 2, the Student Mobility team run drop-in sessions which are designed to prepare students who have formally elected to take a year abroad.

 Please ensure that you attend at least one of the Term 1 sessions.